-- Subject to benchmarketing: Overhyped with incomplete benchmarks (only benchmark the part that you can accelerate), marketing by numbers (redefine common terms to get bigger numbers), ... - The NVIDIA vendor lock-in and its success in the market made accelerators very expensive - Only make sense if the speed-up at application level is a factor of 3 per accelerator card compared to a standard medium-sized dual socket node - > Yet by many seen as the future of supercomputing - Accelerator features carry over to traditional CPUs and may be a better choice in some cases as CPUs have more memory available and programming is easier - There are problems were such a CPU may be the most economical solution!
+- > Subject to benchmarketing: Overhyped with incomplete benchmarks (only benchmark the part that you can accelerate), marketing by numbers (redefine common terms to get bigger numbers), ... - Accelerator performance per dollar isn't improving much anymore for a given type of computations - The NVIDIA vendor lock-in and its success in the market made accelerators even more expensive - Only make sense if the speed-up at application level is a factor of 3 per accelerator card compared to a standard medium-sized dual socket node - > Yet by many seen as the future of supercomputing - > Accelerator features carry over to traditional CPUs and may be a better choice in some cases as CPUs have more memory available and programming is easier - There are problems were such a CPU may be the most economical solution! - > Remember the death of traditional vector computing...